vigneshavm/Interview-questions/NodejsV1.md

 - **"Node.js is single-threaded by design, which makes it ideal for I/O-bound tasks.
 But for CPU-bound tasks — like image processing, encryption, or complex calculations — I avoid blocking the event loop by using worker threads or worker pools."**

 **Problem with Creating a Worker per Request**

-- **"While `worker_threads` allow offloading CPU work to background threads, spawning a new worker for every request is inefficient.
-Each thread consumes memory and CPU, and creating too many threads can:**
+- While `worker_threads` allow offloading CPU work to background threads, spawning a new worker for every request is inefficient.
+Each thread consumes memory and CPU, and creating too many threads can:

-* Increase **startup overhead**
-* Cause **resource exhaustion**
-* Lead to **context switching**, degrading performance."
+  - * Increase **startup overhead**, Cause **resource exhaustion** , Lead to **context switching**, degrading performance."

 **Recommended Strategy: Use a Worker Pool**

-- **"To avoid these issues, I use a** ***worker pool*** **— a fixed number of reusable threads — especially under medium to high concurrency workloads."**
+- To avoid these issues, I use a** ***worker pool*** **— a fixed number of reusable threads — especially under medium to high concurrency workloads

-- **"For CPU-heavy tasks in Node.js, I avoid blocking the event loop by using worker threads.
-Instead of spawning one per request — which is resource-intensive — I use a** ***worker pool*** **to manage concurrency efficiently.
-In production, I prefer libraries like `Piscina` or `poolifier`, and I tune the pool size based on the number of CPU cores.
-For extremely heavy workloads, I may delegate processing to microservices or job queues for better scalability."**
+- For CPU-heavy tasks in Node.js, I avoid blocking the event loop by using worker threads.
+Instead of spawning one per request — which is resource-intensive — I use a** ***worker pool*** to manage concurrency efficiently.

+- In production, I prefer libraries like `Piscina` or `poolifier`, and I tune the pool size based on the number of CPU cores.
+For extremely heavy workloads, I may delegate processing to microservices or job queues for better scalability.

 How it works: